Purpose and scope

 What is Safeguarding?

-The term ‘Safeguarding’ describes the broader preventative and precautionary approach to planning and procedures that are necessary to be in place to protect children and young people from any potential harm or damage.
+The term ‘Safeguarding’ describes the broader preventative and precautionary approach to planning and procedures that are necessary to be in place to protect children, young people and vulnerable adults from any potential harm or damage.

 Recognition